Avenue of the Giants

 The Avenue of the Giants is a scenic highway in northern California, United States, running through Humboldt Redwoods State Park.
-It is named after the coastal redwoods that tower over the route.
+It is named for the coast redwoods that tower over the route.
 The road is a former alignment of U.S. Route 101, and continues to be maintained as a state highway as State Route 254 (SR 254).

 Route description

 The Avenue's southern terminus is at US 101 near Phillipsville, north of Garberville.
 Its northern terminus is at US 101 near Stafford, 15 mi south of Fortuna.
-The Avenue is notable for the coast redwoods that overshadow the road and surround the area.
-It is from these towering trees that the Avenue of the Giants takes its name.
-The road winds alongside the scenic Eel River, and connects several small towns such as Phillipsville, Miranda, Myers Flat, Burlington, Weott, Englewood, Redcrest and Pepperwood.
-The two-lane road has a number of parking areas, picnic sites, and attractions for visitors.
+The road parallels the scenic Eel River, and connects the small towns Phillipsville, Miranda, Myers Flat, Weott, Englewood, Redcrest and Pepperwood.
+The two-lane road has a number of parking areas, campgrounds, picnic sites, and attractions for visitors.
 The nearby river provides many swimming locations, such as those at the Rockefeller Forest redwood grove.

 The route contains the site of the annual "Avenue of the Giants Marathon".

 SR 254 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 254 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.

 Immortal Tree

 Though not the oldest redwood in the forest, this large tree is at age millennium, and is currently around 250 ft tall, though originally it was much taller.
-It has survived not only the ravages of time but also the 1964 flood of the area, a 1908 attempt at logging, and a direct lightning strike which removed the top 45 ft of the tree (making its original height close to 300 ft).
+It has survived not only the ravages of time but also a 1908 attempt at logging, the 1964 flood of the area, and a direct lightning strike which removed the top 45 ft of the tree (making its original height close to 300 ft).
 It is from its age and perceived hardiness that the tree derives its name.
 Markers are visible on the tree, denoting the heights of where the loggers' axes and the floodwaters struck the tree.

-Situated in the northern half of the Avenue, The Immortal Tree is easy to find, and has a large gift shop and parking area in front of it.
+Located in the northern half of the Avenue, The Immortal Tree is easy to find, and has a large gift shop and parking area situated in front of it.

 Founder's Grove

-Near Weott, this grove has an easy 1/2 mile self-guided walk with informational booklets available at the beginning of the trail.
-The well-travelled trail is a good example of old-growth redwood forest and contains a few very big trees, including the Founder's Tree (346.1. ft. tall) and the Dyerville Giant (c.
-370 ft. tall) which fell down in 1991.
+Near Weott, this grove has an easy half-mile self-guided walk with informational booklets available at the beginning of the trail.
+The well-travelled trail is a good example of old-growth redwood forest and contains a few very large trees, including the Founder's Tree (346.1. ft. tall) and the Dyerville Giant (c.
+370 ft. tall), which fell in 1991.

 Drive-Through Tree

 Avenue of the Giants features a tree that visitors can drive through.
 Shrine Drive-Thru Tree is near the town of Myers Flat.
-The tree is privately owned; the owner charges $15 or more for a car to drive through it.
+It is privately held; the owner charges $15 or more for a car to drive through it.